rahul235/Data-2-Decision/README.md

 2. Download Julia:

-* Download the OS specific version from https://julialang.org/downloads/.
+* Download the OS specific version from [this link](https://julialang.org/downloads/).
 Once installation is complete, open Julia command line/prompt.
 * To add julia to Jupyter Notebook, type “using Pkg” on the Julia command prompt.
 Next, type “Pkg.add(“IJulia”) on the Julia command prompt and let the installation finish.

 ![image](Julia_Add.png)

 * You are ready to work with Julia!!!
 Launch Jupyter Notebook and open the Julia Kernel.

-Platform specific issue visit: https://julialang.org/downloads/platform/
+Platform specific issues can be accessed from [here](https://julialang.org/downloads/platform/).
+Participants are expected to resolve any installation issues of the software prior to the commencement of the session.

 #### Repositories
 The link to the repositories are here: not updated yet.